Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ " if" This is a FIRST CLASS CONDITIONAL SENTENCE which is assumed to be true from the author's perspective or for his literary purposes.

 3:14 "We know" This is a PERFECT ACTIVE INDICATIVE (oida has PERFECT form, but PRESENT meaning).
 This is another common theme.
-God's children's confidence is related to (1) a change of mind and (2) a change of action, which are the root meanings of the term "repent" in Greek and Hebrew.
+God's children's confidence is related to their new loving attitudes and actions.
+Love is "the" marker of the new life in Christ (i.e., John 13:35).

 ▣ "we have passed out of death into life" This is another PERFECT ACTIVE INDICATIVE (cf. John 5:24).
 One of the evidences of passing from death into life (i.e., Christian assurance is that we love one another.
 The other contextual evidence is that the world hates us (v.
 13).